 15. Product Sync

-When you add products to your store that you want to sell, you also need to connect them to Printful products.
+When you add products that you want to sell to your store, you also need to connect them to Printful products.
 That way when an order comes in, we know which product to print on.
 We call this process syncing – you add a product to your store, and then you sync it with one of our products.

 This section is a walkthrough of the printing techniques we use to fulfill your orders.